 DBE Notification.
 At the time of executing this Agreement is Subconsultant registered as a certified Disadvantaged Business Enterprise (DBE) company?
 (Consultant to be Notified within 5 business days if DBE status is lost)

-Yes If yes: WBE SBE MBE No
+Yes If yes: WBE SBE MBE No X

 Notification.
 All correspondence to Consultant shall be addressed as follows: